 Some state laws, however, require that both parties know that the conversation is being recorded.
 In this case it would be illegal for a third party -- excluding law enforcement authorities with a court order or certain homeland security issues -- to tap into phone conversations.

 We now turn to one of the grayest areas of the law and one that is most often encountered by news people -- access to locations.

-During the Vietnam war many protesters were arrested in Washington and put in jail (including one of my TV production students at the time) because the Nixon administration didn't want the scope of the antiwar feelings to be obvious to the American public.
+During the Vietnam war many protesters were arrested in Washington and put in jail (including one of my TV production students) because the Nixon administration didn't want the scope of the antiwar feelings to be obvious to the American people.

-The arrested protesters were released the next day when it was determined that they were engaging in a perfectly legal action.
+The arrested protesters were released the next day when it was determined that they were engaging in a legal protest action.

 Once you move to private property, you need permission, either from the owner of the property or his "agent" (the person renting the property), or from police.

 Court decisions often hold that members of the press (with or without press passes) have no legal privileges beyond those granted to the general public.

 At the same time, public officials often grant recognized members of the press special privileges.
 Government officials even issue "press credentials" for working members of the press.